Lower Rio Grande Valley: Demographics

-As of 2020, the U.S. Census Bureau estimated the population of the Rio Grande Valley at 1,368,723.
-Hidalgo County has the largest population with an estimate of 861,137.
-Cameron County has the second-highest population estimated at 422,135.
-Starr County has the third-largest population estimated at 64,032.
-Willacy County has the fourth-largest population estimated at 21,419.
+As of 2024, the U.S. Census Bureau estimated the population of the Rio Grande Valley at 1,433,308.
+Hidalgo County has the largest population with an estimate of 914,820.
+Cameron County has the second-highest population estimated at 431,874.
+Starr County has the third-largest population estimated at 66,587.
+Willacy County has the fourth-largest population estimated at 20,027.

 According to the U.S. Census Bureau in 2008, 86 percent of Cameron County, 90 percent of Hidalgo County, 97 percent of Starr County, and 86 percent of Willacy County are Hispanic.

 Colonias

 The major metropolitan areas in the Rio Grande Valley are surrounded by smaller rural communities called colonias.
 These communities are primarily poor and Hispanic.
 The areas often lack basic services like sanitation and sewage, and suffer from flooding.
 Many of these colonias are mixes of mobile homes and self-constructed houses owned by the residents.
 The Bracero program enacted in the 1940s allowed Mexicans to cross the border and work in the agricultural fields.
 Most worked in the Rio Grande Valley, and due to a shortage of affordable houses, developers started selling them land in unincorporated areas; these clusters of homes over time became what are now known as colonias.
-According to the Housing Assistance Council, a nonprofit organization that tracks rural housing, approximately 1.6 million people live in 1,500 recognized colonias alongside the Mexico–United States border.
+According to the Housing Assistance Council, a nonprofit organization that tracks rural housing, approximately 1.6 million people live in 1,500 recognized colonias alongside the Mexican border.